-Sometimes DNA from a traffic violation or accident can lead the police into finding someone responsible for a crime or accident.
+Sometimes DNA from a traffic violation or accident can lead the police to finding someone responsible for a crime or accident.
 According to The Herald-Dispatch, DNA from a traffic violation led police to arrest a person for murder in the 2002 slaying of a western Kentucky woman.
 The victim of the crime had been driving home to Kentucky from Florida when her body was found in her car behind a Valdosta, GA motel.
 The murder investigation stalled until 2008, when Georgia police say they matched DNA from the traffic violating defendant with DNA from the scene where the murder victim was found.
 Investigators told The Messenger of Madisonville they found criminal defendant when he was arrested on traffic charges in Florida, and his fingerprints matched those of the suspect.

 DNA helps in identification of a responsible party for injuries or a criminal defendant.
 A traffic violation is usually considered a crime.
 In a traffic violation or accident, there maybe mistaken eye witness identification.
 Sometimes the person who causes an accident may leave the scene, or the accident victim may be so hurt that the person is taken to the hospital before the person can take down the responsible party’s contact details.